gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

+Retrieve inventory data related to the application.
 Retrieve the available Inventory of the products.
-Use this API to get the Inventory status of products with the filters of timestamp, store_ids, brand_ids, item_id - Items - Pagination
+Use this API to get the Inventory status of products with the filters of timestamp, store_ids, brand_ids, item_id, Items, Pagination

 *Returned Response:*